lrthomps/lrthomps.github.io/_posts/2023-07-12-embeddings.md

 Outside of textual data, for example, there are image embeddings, audio embeddings, and graph embeddings.
 For example, in image recognition tasks, CNNs learn image embeddings that capture visual patterns at different scales that can then be used for image classification, retrieval, or segmentation tasks.
 In audio, recall in the VALL-E paper that they used a neural audio codec model trained to compress and decompress digital audio files.
 The intermediate encoding is an audio embedding.

 In graph analytics, node and edge features can be combined to create graph embeddings that encode information about the structure and connectivity of the graph.
 These embeddings can be useful for solving problems like link prediction, community detection, or clustering.
-See <a href"https://arxiv.org/abs/1607.00653">node2Vec</a> and <a href="https://arxiv.org/abs/1706.02216">GraphSAGE</a>.
+See [node2Vec](https://arxiv.org/abs/1607.00653) and [GraphSAGE](https://arxiv.org/abs/1706.02216).

 ![GraphSage](/assets/images/embeddings/graphsage.png)